-Closure: The (Q) offers opportunities to explore issues about the smuggling of migrants that are not covered in the video.
+Closure: The (Q) offers opportunities to explore issues about trafficking in persons, such as trafficking in persons for organ removal, that are not covered in the video.

-Close by reiterating the key messages about the smuggling of migrants that teachers are urged to frame their lessons around and share with students:
+Close by reiterating the three messages about human trafficking that teachers are urged to frame their lessons around and share with students: